J. Christian Adams: Claims about voter fraud

 Adams serves as president of the non-profit Public Interest Legal Foundation (PILF), a group that advocates for stricter voter ID laws, and has without evidence asserted that there is an "alien invasion" at the voting booth.
 According to NBC News, the foundation has "spent years suing counties to force them to purge their rolls and he's published personal information online about thousands of registered voters he believes could have committed fraud."
 Adams has described those who say there is no comprehensive proof of systemic voter fraud as "flat-earthers".
 In 2017, Adams was chosen by President Donald Trump to be a member of Trump's Presidential Advisory Commission on Election Integrity.
 Adams opposes automatic voter registration, saying that voter registration should require "forethought and initiative, something lacking in large segments of the Democrat base."

 PILF has published the information of eligible voters online, including Social Security numbers, falsely accusing them of being fraudulent voters.
 One such voter was a U.S. missionary in Guatemala who was highlighted as a fraudulent voter in a Washington Times article based on the PILF report.

+In 2021 Adams criticized the Electronic Registration Information Center on the radio and other outlets which had repercussions that led public opinion to shift with several state election officials later pulling out of the cooperative data sharing network and potentially diminishing voter roll accuracy.
+Adams is a critic of the National Voter Registration Act of 1993 due to citizenship self-reporting.